top of page

 Creative Technologist

-Previously, I was a visiting research student in the HCI-Engineering Group at CSAIL, Massachusetts Institute of Technology, and an HCI research intern at the Future Laboratory, Tsinghua University.
-I earned my Bachelor’s degree in Textile Engineering from Soochow University (Suzhou, China), where I was instructed by Professor Zhijuan Pan at the National Engineering Laboratory for Modern Silk, China.
+Previously, I was a visiting research student in the HCI Engineering Group at MIT Computer Science and Artificial Intelligence Laboratory, and an HCI research intern at the Future Laboratory, Tsinghua University.
+I received my Bachelor’s degree in Textile Engineering from Soochow University (Suzhou, China), where I was advised at the National Engineering Laboratory for Modern Silk.

 Publications